junxit/us-congress-bills-110/bill.md

 - **(8)** in section 10—
   - **(A)** by amending paragraph (2) to read as follows:
-    > - **(2)** *Nanotechnology* The term “nano­tech­nol­ogy” means the science and technology that will enable one to understand, measure, manipulate, and manufacture at the nanoscale, aimed at creating materials, devices, and systems with fundamentally new properties or functions.
+    > - **(2)** *Nanotechnology* The term “nanotechnology” means the science and technology that will enable one to understand, measure, manipulate, and manufacture at the nanoscale, aimed at creating materials, devices, and systems with fundamentally new properties or functions.

   - **(B)** by adding at the end the following new paragraph:
     > - **(7)** *Nanoscale* The term “nanoscale” means one or more dimensions of between approximately 1 and 100 nanometers.